SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 - You could also make some compost tea, which is a great alternative.

-- If you compost your chicken poo you will unleash another powerful fertilizer onto your soil and plants.
+- If you compost your chicken poo, you will unleash another powerful fertilizer on your soil and plants.

 Use a Trellis!

-Most backyard gardeners grow tomatoes every year but some people do an amazing job at growing them year over year.
+Most backyard gardeners grow tomatoes every year, but some people do an amazing job growing them year over year.
 They take advantage of the many things we talked about above.

 Health Benefits of Tomatoes